WFAN (AM): BCA sale to the Radio Corporation of America

-National Broadcasting Company (NBC) era
+NBC era

-On September 13, 1926, RCA's chairman of the board Owen D. Young and president James G. Harbord announced the formation of the National Broadcasting Company, Inc., to begin operations upon RCA's acquisition of WEAF on November 15.
+On September 13, 1926, RCA's chairman of the board Owen D. Young and president James G. Harbord announced the formation of the National Broadcasting Company, Inc. (NBC), to begin operations upon RCA's acquisition of WEAF on November 15.
 WEAF became the flagship of the NBC Red Network, which sometimes would still be referred to as the WEAF chain, while WJZ became the originator of the NBC Blue Network.

 On November 11, 1928, the Federal Radio Commission implemented a major reallocation under the provisions of its General Order 40.
 This introduced frequencies reserved for "clear channel" stations, and WEAF was assigned exclusive nighttime operation on 660 kHz.

 In 1941, the Federal Communications Commission (FCC) forced RCA give up one of its radio networks, citing antitrust concerns, by announcing that it would no longer license radio stations that were affiliated with an organization operating more than one network.
 This ruling was upheld by the U.S. Supreme Court two years later, and RCA decided to keep the flagship station WEAF and the Red Network, which was rebranded as the NBC Radio Network after the Blue Network was divested, along with several stations (including WJZ), to Edward J. Noble.
 The Blue Network was renamed the American Broadcasting Company.

 WEAF's call letters were changed to WNBC in 1946, then to WRCA in 1954, and back to WNBC in 1960.
 The decline of scripted network radio programming in the late 1950s saw the station gradually relaunched into a middle-of-the-road musical format.